 - A copy of each driver’s Motor Vehicle Report (MVR) from the state.
 This report gives the driving history of the CMV driver.
 As per the FMCSA, the company must get an MVR of the driver’s previous three years before hiring the driver.

 - The MVR will include the driver’s license information, license status, driving violations, moving violations and convictions, any accidents the driver was involved in, and driving points issued against their license.

-- The trucking company will then need to get an updated MVR each year to keep the driver’s driving history current and review whether the driver is still qualified to drive for them.
+- The trucking company will then need to get an updated annual MVR each year to keep the driver’s driving history current and perform a yearly review whether the driver is still qualified to drive for them.

 - A list of each driver’s driving certification violations.
 The company must update this each year.